Easter Morning. The tomb is empty and Jesus is raised. Obviously.

 ‘In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.’
 (1 John 4:10).
 ‘The wages of sin is [indeed] death, but the free gift of God is eternal life in Christ Jesus our Lord.’
 (Romans 6:23).
 ‘And this is eternal life, that [we] know…the only true God, and Jesus Christ whom [he has] sent.’
 (John 17:3).

-This is how God loves us – how he shows it – by rescuing us from himself so that we might enjoy knowing him forever rather than forever being in fear of his righteous anger toward us.
-God’s justice was satisfied by his anger at sin being directed toward Jesus who willingly absorbed it all on the cross such that there is no longer any left over for us.
+God then, in the death of his beloved son, at great personal cost, rescues us from himself so that we might enjoy knowing him forever, no longer having to live in fear of his righteous anger towards us.
+God’s justice was satisfied by his wrath being directed toward another, toward Jesus, the one who willingly absorbed it all for us on the cross.
+So completely did Jesus’ death pay the penalty for our sin that there is now no longer any of God’s anger left over to be directed at us.
 That is what is meant by Jesus’ death atoning for the sins of those he died for.
 That is the meaning of ‘propitiation’ in the verse above.
-God hasn’t laid aside his anger at sin only for it to rise up again at some later date – it has gone for good as it was fully poured out on Jesus.
+God hasn’t merely laid aside his anger at sin only for it to rise up again at some later date, on the contrary, it has gone for good, even as it was fully poured out on Jesus.

-That is why on the cross Jesus cried out ‘My God, my God, why have you forsaken me?”
-(Mark 15:34) and why the apostle Paul can write that ‘There is therefore now no condemnation for those who are in Christ Jesus.’
+That is why Jesus, as he hung on the cross, cried out ‘My God, my God, why have you forsaken me?”
+(Mark 15:34).
+Remarkably God was turning his back on the son he loves so deeply in order to save we who have ourselves turned our back on God.
+And it why the apostle Paul can write that ‘There is therefore now no condemnation for those who are in Christ Jesus.’
 (Romans 8:1).
-The job of satisfying the requirements of the law and maintaining God’s justice as he forgives us our sin is complete.
-As Jesus said, as he died on the cross, ‘It is finished’ (John 19:30).
-The resurrection on Easter morning proves that the sacrifice was acceptable, that it was sufficient.
+All condemnation towards those whose only hope for salvation lies in Christ is gone!
+The job of satisfying the requirements of the law and thereby maintaining God’s justice even as he forgives we who have sinned and deserve death is complete.
+As Jesus died he said ‘It is finished’ (John 19:30).
+He wasn’t talking about h8s life, rather he was talking about his work of atonement.
+And he was right, the resurrection on Easter morning proving that his sacrifice really was fully effective in paying the price for all that we have done wrong.
+God’s grace really is completely sufficient for even the chief of sinners.

-Knowing God for all eternity will not be dull like some people imagine.
-You know what it’s like when you see something truly beautiful – a glorious sunset perhaps, a magnificent mountain view maybe or simply waves crashing powerfully against a rocky coastline.
-It’s an awesome sight, one to be enjoyed.
-But such an experience will pale into insignificance when we see God face to face, when heaven is on earth and the dwelling place of God is with man.
-‘He will dwell with them, and they will be his people, and God himself will be with them as their God.
-He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.’
+Rest assured, knowing God for all eternity will not be dull like some people imagine.
+We have all had moments in our lives when we have experienced something truly beautiful – a glorious sunset perhaps, a magnificent mountain view maybe or perhaps waves crashing powerfully against a rocky coastline.
+These are awesome sights, ones to be fully enjoyed enjoyed.
+But they are mere a faint echo of what we will one day experience, they will pale into insignificance when we see God face to face, when heaven is on earth and the dwelling place of God is with man.
+‘He will dwell with [us], and [we] will be his people, and God himself will be with [us] as [our] God.
+He will wipe away every tear from [our] eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things [will] have passed away.’
 (Revelation 21:3-4).

 Seeing God and experiencing that future new creation will be infinitely more satisfying than the happiest times this world has to offer, better even than Easter Day.
 And the prospect of that future joy might just be enough to sustain us through the saddest times this world affords – days like Good Friday.